The Garden Grazer

 Instructions

-• In a large pot over medium-high heat, sauté onion for 7-8 minutes.
-(I use 3 Tbsp. veggie broth/water for no-oil sauté method.)
+• In a large pot over medium-high heat, sauté onion and bell pepper for 7-8 minutes.
+(I use 3 Tbsp. veggie broth/water for no-oil sauté method, adding more as needed.)

-• Meanwhile, mince garlic.
-When onion is translucent, add minced garlic and chili powder (plus cumin and smoked paprika if using).
-Stir and sauté 1 minute.
+• Mince the garlic.
+When the onion is translucent, add minced garlic and chili seasoning blend.
+Stir and sauté for 1 minute.

-• Salt to taste.
-Add any desired toppings before serving.
-(I love avocado + hot sauce.)
+• Add any desired toppings before serving.
+(I love avocado and fresh cilantro.)

 Notes

-Make it spicy: Add jalapeno, chipotle, cayenne pepper, hot sauce, etc.
+Make it spicy: Add jalapeño pepper, chipotle, pinch of cayenne pepper, hot sauce, etc.

 Nutrition Per Serving (Estimate)